bfenetworks/bfe/docs/en_us/operation/command.md

 * -s

-Prints logs to stdout.
+Print logs to stdout.
 By default, this flag is set false.

 * -d

-Prints debug logs.
+Print debug logs.
 By default, this flag is set false.

 * -v